 If you are working in an Indiana school, your PGP will be approved within your school district or LEA.
 If there are questions about what is acceptable for PGP points, contact the Principal or Superintendent.

-If you are NOT working in an Indiana school, your PGP will be approved by the Office of Educator Effectiveness and Licensing (OEEL); therefore, you MUST upload official documentation for each entry in your LVIS account.
+If you are NOT working in an Indiana school, your PGP will be approved by the Office of Educator Licensing; therefore, you MUST upload official documentation for each entry in your LVIS account.
 If you have questions on what is acceptable for PGP approval, refer to the experience documentation below.

 The PGP points shall be calculated with one (1) clock hour qualifying for one (1) PGP point based on, but not limited to, the following activities:

 A signed letter from Principals, Superintendent and/or Human Resources may be used to verify PGP points.
 Your name and the number of PGP points/hours must be indicated on the verification documents.
-Your PGP will not be approved by the OEEL without the verification documents.
+Your PGP will not be approved by the Office of Educator Licensing without the verification documents.

 PGPs must be approved prior to beginning an application.